 Now, here’s where he’s getting into the number of succussions!
 He’s saying, “Sure, you might have succussed 10 times in the beginning, or 2 times as I suggested later…. but it doesn’t matter.
 If you’re not succussing before each dose, you’re giving the exact same potency over and over again, and that’s going to cause provings and aggravations.”
 Now, notice he said he originally advised people to do 10 succussions before each dose, then he changed it to 2.
 I went to the middle and picked 5, but I always go down to 2 for hyper-sensitive patients, patients who are allergic, over-reactive, etc., and if a patient is HYPO-reactive, slow to react to stimuli, I go back up to 10.

 in order to obviate this disadvantage and this according to above reasons.
-But through modification of every dose in its dynamiztion degree, as I herewith teach, there exists no offence, even if the doses be repeated more frequently, even if the medicine be ever so highly potentized with ever so many succussions.
+But through modification of every dose in its dynamization degree, as I herewith teach, there exists no offense, even if the doses be repeated more frequently, even if the medicine be ever so highly potentized with ever so many succussions.
 It almost seems as if the best selected homoeopathic remedy could best extract the morbid disorder from the vital force and in chronic disease to extinguish the same only if applied in several different forms.

 He’s saying, “It seems like, if you don’t alter the potency by succussing the bottle before each dose, you can’t really successfully move the case forward.”
-I hope that answers your question!
+I hope that answers your question?

 Confused About Raising The Potency Correctly

 You’ve said a lot of things!